 Some dogs that blood tests determine to not have the mutant MDR1 gene still experience side effects from these drugs such as listlessness, skin rash, tremors and unsteady gait – particularly at the high dose levels needed to effectively kill demodectic mange mites.
 A few dogs experience side effects relating to their eyes.
 To avoid these problems, I generally test these drugs in your pet at lower level for a week before gradually increasing to a full therapeutic dose.
 Dogs receiving ivermectin for mange should not receive spinosad-containing medications (eg Comfortis®) during overlapping or closely associated periods.

 This is a compound similar to ivermectin.
-Its chief advantage is that one standard monthly dose of moxidectin persists in the blood stream of most dogs for a full 30 days while ivermectin/Heartgard® rarely persists in your dog’s body longer than 15 days. ( read here & here )The same warnings given for ivermectin apply to moxidectin.
+But I prefer it over all the others.
+Its chief advantage is that one standard monthly dose of moxidectin persists in the blood stream of most dogs for a full 30 days while ivermectin/Heartgard® rarely persists in your dog’s body longer than 15 days. (read here & here)The same warnings given for ivermectin apply to moxidectin.
 Moxidectin is also sold to kill internal and external parasites on livestock.
 Bayer Pharmaceutical Co. has added moxidectin to their topical flea-control/heartworm preventative product, Advantage Multi® aka Advocate Spot On® .
 Although it is only approved for treatment of sarcoptic mange in the United States, it is approved for use in treating demodectic mange in Canada and Europe.
 If you and your veterinarian are faced with a stubborn case of demodectic mange in your canine pet, periodic moxidectin dosing is probably a better choice than ivermectin given at the same frequency.